 System Request and Feasibility Study (this document) as a Microsoft© Word document.

-Any additional files of other types e.g. diagram and charts will usually be inserted to this document as embedded images or tables.
-At the same time, the source files e.g. Excel .xlsx files or Diagrams.Net .drawio files should also be submitted inside a single .ZIP archive file.
+Any additional files of other types e.g., diagram and charts will usually be inserted into this document as embedded images or tables.
+At the same time, the source files e.g., Excel .xlsx files or Diagrams.
+Net .draw files should also be submitted inside a single .ZIP archive file.

 Do not forget to inform your team mates, to avoid multiple submissions.